-These documents set out our fundamental expectations of companies in which our clients invest, including regarding business strategy, communications, financial structure, governance and the management of social and environmental risks.
-These documents also provide further explanation of how EOS views pertinent topics (such as executive remuneration and director over-boarding), and how this feeds into EOS' own voting policy approach.
+These documents set out our positions and approaches to voting recommendations regarding business strategy, communications, financial structure, governance and the management of wider social and environmental risks.
+These documents also provide further explanation of how EOS views pertinent topics (such as executive remuneration and director over-boarding), and how this feeds into EOS' own voting recommendation approach.
 These approaches may differ from other service providers, and are informed by EOS' own experience and approaches over time, as well as stakeholder feedback which is collected annually (see 'Policy development cycle' on page 11 for more info).
+These documents are also informed by the EOS Engagement Plan and other policies, including EOS' Global Corporate Governance Principles.

-They articulate the EOS house position on key ESG issues and are informed by relevant external local market standards such as best practice national corporate governance codes, as well as international sources such as the Organisation for Economic Co-operation and Development Principles for Corporate Governance, as well as the collective views of our clients, which are expressed more fully in our annually-
+They articulate the EOS house position on key business performance issues and are informed by relevant external local market standards such as best practice national corporate governance codes, as well as international sources such as the Organisation for Economic Co-operation and Development Principles for Corporate Governance, as well as the collective views of our clients, which are expressed more fully in our